ProfBird/CS246-CourseMaterials/Labs/Lab4/Assignment4Instructions-OopDesignAndUML.md

 Create a UML diagram to model a simple game

 1. Write a prose description (text description) for one of the following dice games.
 Include the players and score keeping for multiple rounds of play in your model.
-(Your description of the game can be different from the one shown in the link--you can adapt it, simplify it, etc.)
+(Your description of the game can be different from the one shown in the article linked below&mdash;you can adapt it, simplify it, etc.)

    - [Craps](https://en.wikipedia.org/wiki/Craps)